thoelf/Linux-Stream-Player/README.md

 ## Introduction
 LSP is a set of scripts, third party programs and configurations that allows you to play music on a headless Linux computer, from now on called the "server".
 You can control the music from a mobile app or a from web browser on a Linux computer, from now on called the "client".

 LSP is designed to meet my personal goals for how I want to play music at home.
-The intention is not to make a solution for all sorts of use cases or to support other platforms and aplications that the ones I use.
+The intention is not to make a solution for all sorts of use cases or to support other platforms and applications that the ones I use.
 Nevertheless, with some tweaking you should be able to adopt it to your needs.

 LSP is tested to work with Ubuntu Server 20.04 on the server and Ubuntu Desktop 20.10 on the client.